MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

    Get-ADComputer -Filter "sAMAccountName -eq 'az140-24-p3-0$'"
    ```

-#### Task 4: Add an Azure VM running Windows 10 Enterprise as a host to the Windows Virtual Desktop host pool by using PowerShell
+#### Task 4: Add an Azure VM running Windows 10 Enterprise as a host to the Azure Virtual Desktop host pool by using PowerShell

 1. Within the Remote Desktop session to **az140-dc-vm11**, in the browser window displaying the Azure portal, search for and select **Virtual machines** and, on the **Virtual machines** blade, in the list of virtual machines, select **az140-24-p3-0**.
 1. On the **az140-24-p3-0** blade, select **Connect**, in the drop-down menu, select **RDP**, on the **RDP** tab of the **az140-24-p3-0 \| Connect** blade, in the **IP address** drop-down list, select the **Private IP address (10.0.3.4)** entry, and then select **Download RDP File**.